-Our England Tours & Vacations are a collection of curated trips where you can get a better idea of what your itinerary may look like.
+Our England tours are a collection of curated trips from which you can get a better idea of what your itinerary may look like.

 You can select a sample trip that aligns with your ideal vacation, be it a family trip, honeymoon, adventure tour, or something else.
-These sample trips are often a stepping stone from which our travelers create unique itineraries.
+These are often stepping stones from which our travelers create unique itineraries.

 You can also provide additional ideas and set a travel budget, after which our Travel Care team will contact you to match you with a top England travel specialist.
 Our England travel specialists will use their expertise and understanding of your preferences to curate your dream vacation.